-Perhaps one of her more unusual accomplishments is her compact disc The Music of Walter Gieseking (Nimbus 5696) on which she plays both the flute and piano, at the same time for easy listening.
-Recently, she has been teaching English in Italy and writing for various online and print publications.
+Perhaps one of her more unusual accomplishments is the compact disc The Music of Walter Gieseking (Nimbus 5696) on which she is featured playing both the flute and piano, often simultaneously.
+The tracks were recorded without any studio tricks.

 Music & Vision articles by Karen Haid